townofnolan/discord-task-manager/PROJECT_CHECKLIST.md

 ## Implementation Notes

-### Priority Levels
+### Priority Levels [UPDATED FOR COUPLE USAGE]
-- **High Priority**: Core functionality (sections 1-5, 13)
+- **Highest Priority**: Core functionality with focus on daily schedule view and notifications
+- **High Priority**: Simple shared dashboard, recurring tasks, overdue alerts
-- **Medium Priority**: Enhanced features (sections 6-8, 14)
+- **Medium Priority**: Enhanced features that improve usability
-- **Future Enhancements**: Advanced features (sections 9-12, 15)
+- **Lower Priority**: Advanced features like NLP, AI scheduling

 ### Dependencies
-- Some features have dependencies on others (e.g., UI components depend on core models)
-- Natural Language Processing and Calendar Integration can be implemented independently
-- Testing should be implemented alongside each feature
-- Documentation should be updated continuously
+- Focus on features that enable a shared calendar/task view first
+- Simplify team management to just handle two users
+- Calendar integration moved to higher priority for shared scheduling
+- Recurring tasks are critical for managing regular household chores

+## Conclusion & Next Steps

+This implementation plan has been refocused to create a practical couples' task management system in significantly less time than the original plan intended for team use.

+### Immediate Focus Areas
+1. Implement recurring tasks for regular household chores
+2. Create daily and weekly view of shared schedule
+3. Build morning and evening task summaries
+4. Implement simple categorization for task organization

-### Estimated Timeline
+### Timeline
-- **Phase 1** (Weeks 1-4): Project setup, core models, basic bot framework
+- **Phase 1** (1-2 weeks): Complete core task management + implement recurring tasks
-- **Phase 2** (Weeks 5-8): Task management, project management, basic UI
+- **Phase 2** (2-3 weeks): Build daily schedule view, shared dashboard, and daily summaries
-- **Phase 3** (Weeks 9-12): Advanced UI, threading, time tracking
+- **Phase 3** (1-2 weeks): Add overdue alerts, improve notification system, simple time tracking
-- **Phase 4** (Weeks 13-16): Smart scheduling, NLP, calendar integration
-- **Phase 5** (Weeks 17-20): Testing, deployment, documentation
+- **Phase 4** (1 week): Testing with real usage, deployment, and basic documentation

-This checklist serves as a living document and should be updated as the project evolves.
+By focusing on these practical features first, the system will quickly become useful for daily household and relationship task management, with the opportunity to add more advanced features over time as needed.